shakelang/shakelang.com/blog/2023-10-28-first-package-releases.md

 title: Release first utility packages
 date: 2023-10-28 16:00:00
 authors: [nsc-de, shakelang]
-tags: [shake, shakelang, shake-lang, release, package]
+tags: [shake, shakelang, release, package]
 ---

 We are very happy to release our first pre-release version of Shake!
 These releases is a pre-releases, and is not intended for production use.
 This release is intended for testing purposes only.